PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * New bit of licensing info at the top of the file
 * Types used in the doc strings.
 Also type hints in some comments.
 Because also running on 2.7 can't use full typing
 * Added using of Warnings.
 Just getting started using this mechanism.
 May be great, maybe not.
 We'll see with this change
-* Added TOOLTIP_BACKGROUND_COLOR which can be changed (it's tkinter only setting however so undertand this!)
+* Added TOOLTIP_BACKGROUND_COLOR which can be changed (it's tkinter only setting however so understand this!)
 * Graph.DrawText.
 Ability to set `text_location` when drawing text onto a Graph Element.
 Determines what part of the text will be located at the point you provide when you draw the text.
 Choices are:
 	* TEXT_LOCATION_TOP
 	* TEXT_LOCATION_BOTTOM